tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 `popLocalFrame` to have a selected reference survive.

 Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, outside the safety of `IOL`.
-But provided that the application catches exceptions at a few places only, this is a modest price to pay.
+In our experience, many applications need to catch exceptions at a few places only, and this becomes a modest price to pay.

 ## Summary